dignitas123/mailgun-dealing-desk/README.md

 -->
 # Serverless Nodejs Rest API with TypeScript And MongoDB Atlas

-This is a REST API for AWS Lambda with TypeScript, MongoDB Atlas and SNS.
+This is a REST API for AWS Lambda with TypeScript, MongoDB Atlas and SNS, that processes webhooks from mailgun.

 ## Use Cases

-* REST API with typescript
+* REST API with Typescript
-* MongoDB Atlas data storage
+* MongoDB Atlas Storage of webhooks
-* Multi-environment management under Serverless
-* Mocha unit tests and lambda-tester interface test
-* AWS lambda function log view
+* Send out data of webhooks with SNS

+## Settings

+There are my own default settings, but you can set up environment variables for MongoDB connection and more to overwrite the defaults. e.g. DB_URI and DB_HOOKS_COLLECTION.

+* in model/dto/saveWebhookDTO.ts you can set up the controlling layer / the interface for the expected data
+* in model/dt/webhookSave.ts you can set up the data types expected to save on MongoDB
+* in model/hooks.ts you can set up the exact data you want to have on MongoDB
+* in model/sns/paramInterface.ts you can set up which data you want to send out to SNS

 ## Deploy